Organization & Leadership

 Wing Headquarters Organizational Chart

-With the exception of the Wing Adminstrator, all personnel are unpaid volunteers.
+With the exception of the wing adminstrator, all personnel are unpaid volunteers.
 Civil Air Patrol is a member-managed nonprofit organization.

 Wing Leadership Team Bios

 Vice Commander: Lt.
-Col. Paul Cianciolo
+Col. Aaron Newman

-Maj.
 Newman was born in New York City.
 He holds a bachelor’s and a master’s degree in aeronautics and astronautics from the Massachusetts Institute of Technology as well as an engineer’s degree in information technology from George Mason University.

 Command Chief: Chief Master Sgt.
 Freddie Perry